NLnetLabs/routinator/doc/manual/source/threat-model.rst

 An adversary who compromises the host system could:

--  stop, modify, and manipulate Routinator.
+-  stop, modify, and manipulate Routinator,
--  modify the Routinator configuration.
+-  modify the Routinator configuration,
--  add, modify or remove trusted TALs, thus allowing for injection or removal of valid RPKI payloads.
+-  add, modify or remove trusted TALs, thus allowing for injection or removal of valid RPKI payloads,
--  bypass Routinator and provide incorrect data as validated RPKI payload to routers
+-  bypass Routinator and provide incorrect data as validated RPKI payload to routers.

 An adversary who compromises a resource holder's key material could: